 Step 2: Calculate your net taxable income

-The portion that was purchased on January 1, 2026 is eligible for the primary residence deduction because Stephanie used the property as her primary residence for the entire time she owned the property and the portion was owned for more than 365 days.
-The portion that was purchased on December 1, 2026 is not eligible for the primary residence deduction because it was held for 91 days, which is less than the required 365 days.
+The portion that was acquired on January 1, 2026 is eligible for the primary residence deduction because Stephanie used the residential property that is a taxable property as her primary residence for the entire time she owned the property and the portion was owned for more than 365 days.
+The portion that was acquired on December 1, 2026 is not eligible for the primary residence deduction because it was held for 91 days, which is less than the required 365 days.
 The $20,000 deduction must be proportionately allocated to the January portion.

 Net taxable income for the January portion is: